 Emerging from research I conducted at Duke University’s Sallie Bingham Center for Women’s History and Culture, Zines In Third Space develops third-space theory with a practical engagement in the subcultural space of zines as alternative media produced specifically by feminists and queers of color.
 I explore how borderlands’ rhetorics function in feminist, and queer of-color zines to challenge dominant knowledges as well as normativizing mis/representations.
 I characterizes these zines as third-space sites of borderlands rhetorics revealing dissident performances, disruptive rhetorical acts, and coalitions that effect new cultural, political, economic, and sexual configurations. offers an interdisciplinary and progressive vision of feminist coalition in theory and in practice.
 I hope that the interdisciplinary reach of this manuscript, which builds upon scholarship in cultural studies, women’s studies, queer studies, rhetoric, sociology, and even critical/feminist geography, will invite wide-ranging opportunities for discussion, as well as yield a broad readership.

 To change conversations requires introducing new ideas and asking new questions.
-The Crossroads Collaborative is dedicated to advancing research, graduate training, public conversations, and ultimately social change in the area of youth, sexuality, health, and rights.Working across disciplines has necessitated innovative inquiry.
-As a Co-Director of the collaborative, I have learned that transdiciplianry work is both challenging and rewarding.
-It is challenging to work across institutional locations and disciplinary boundaries.
-It is rewarding, however, to be teaching emerging scholars to work beyond boundaries in creative and critical inquiries that are already resulting in a shift of conversations, policies, and research methods around youth, sexuality, health, and rights.
+The Crossroads Collaborative, a think and do tank funded by the Ford Foundation, is dedicated to advancing research, graduate training, public conversations, and ultimately social change in the areas of youth, sexuality, health, and rights.Working across disciplines has necessitated innovative inquiry.
+As a Co-Director of the Collaborative, I have learned that transdiciplianry work is both challenging and rewarding.
+It is challenging to work across institutional and community locations and disciplinary boundaries.
+It is rewarding, however, to be teaching and learning from emerging scholars and community activists to work beyond boundaries in creative and critical inquiries that are already resulting in a shift of conversations, policies, and research methods around youth, sexuality, health, and rights.
 It is also rewarding to begin presenting some of our transdisciplinary innovations and conversations to broader audiences interested in the work the Crossroads Collaborative is engaged in.

-The Social Production of Im/migrant In/Visibilities: Geographies of Power in ‘New’ Destinations
+The Social Production of Latin@ Visibilities and Invisibilities: Geographies of Power in Small Town America

 This paper engages in a critical analysis of the socio-spatial dynamics unfolding in a rural Iowa town that has been facing rapid change since the 1990s due to growing Latino/a immigration.
 Community voices that emerged in interviews we co-conducted help us to consider what we call the social production of Latino/a visibilities and invisibilities: spatialized practices by individuals, families, communities, and institutions that render different Latino/a groups visible or invisible, with repercussions for survival, community integration, and political praxis.
 We discuss the extension of border politics and borderlands rhetorics to the US “heartland” and to other “new gateways” in order to consider how the entrenchment of a regime of deportability throughout the US creates racialized and gendered conditions for the in/visibility of heterogeneous Latino/a immigrant populations and for Latinos/as more broadly.
 We draw from our interviews to inform our concluding considerations of some of the theoretical and political implications of our analysis.